uhloofstardust/da5401_jul_nov_2025_assgn_5/readme.md

-This assignment aims to deepen your understanding of the challenges in real-world machine learning, specifically in multi-label classification, by utilizing advanced non-linear dimensionality reduction techniques such as t-SNE and Isomap. report.pdf summarizes all the results in a PDF.
+This assignment aims to deepen your understanding of the challenges in real-world machine learning, specifically in multi-label classification, by utilizing advanced non-linear dimensionality reduction techniques such as t-SNE and Isomap. yeast_tsne_isomap.pdf summarizes all the results in a PDF.

 ## Folder Structure